 a.
 Outreach for vulnerable Children: The outreach workers from Open shelter regularly do outreach work to find out vulnerable, missing and lonely children in and around New Delhi Railway Station, Paharganj, Connaught Circus, Hanuman Mandir area and Bengali Market etc. The vulnerable children are brought to the nearby day care centre and provided education services, food and counseling services etc. They are then produced before the Child Welfare Committee, if required.

 b.
-Community development program: Bal Sahyog implements a number of projects towards empowerment of the disadvantaged communities under its community development program in 9 different slums of Delhi including Paharganj, Inderpuri, Wazirpur, Kotla, Karolbagh, Dallupura, Ashram, Rithala and Naharpur etc. It runs vocational courses for women and youth, pre schooling and nutritional support for young children and newly enrolled students.
+Community development program: Bal Sahyog implements a number of projects towards empowerment of the disadvantaged communities under its community development program in 4 different slums of Delhi including Paharganj, Wazirpur, Karolbagh, and Ashram.
+It runs online classes for women and youth.
 Over 400 young children, 1600 slum women and youth get direct benefit annually through our projects.
-All these projects are successfully running in collaboration and financial support from Corporate Social Responsibility of Gas Authority of India Ltd. (GAIL), Bharat Heavy Electricals Ltd. (BHEL), Oil and Natural Gas Commission (ONGC), Tech Mahindra Foundation, ESSEL Foundation and Irish Aid.

-d.
-Vocational training to youth and women: Bal Sahyog has been providing vocational training to youth and women from poor and weaker section of he society in all the 9 contact centres in Cutting and tailoring, computer literacy and beauticulture trades.
+c.
+Vocational training to youth and women: Bal Sahyog has been providing vocational training to youth and women from poor and weaker section of he society in all the 5 contact centres in computer literacy.
 We have been covering about 900 trainees every year.
 We also explore and provide employment opportunity to the trainees after completion of their courses.

-e.
+d.
 Academic assistance to poor children in Bal Sahyog and Slums of Delhi: Academic support is one of the most effective and innovative intervention by the organization.
-Bal Sahyog has been providing quality educational support through tuition/coaching in different subjects by subject experts and professionals from other institutions for their academic excellence.
+Bal Sahyog has been providing quality educational support through online classes by subject experts and professionals for their academic excellence.
 It has been providing the educational coaching to 100 under privileged school going children for the last 7 years.
 It has worked as magic and a number of children have started to score 80 to 94% marks in their School and Board Annual Examination.
 Apart from the academic achievement, the positive behavioral changes have also been observed among such children.